NxPKG/khulnasoft-docs/content/pages/platform/functions/bindings.md

 ## D1 databases

-[D1](/d1/) is Cloudflare’s native serverless database.
+[D1](/d1/) is Khulnasoft’s native serverless database.
 To bind your D1 database to your Pages Function:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 2. In **Account Home**, select **Workers & Pages**.
 3. Select your Pages project > **Settings** > **Functions** > **D1 database bindings** > **Add binding**.
 4. Choose whether you would like to set up the binding in your **Production** or **Preview** environment.